interledger/interledger-rs/README.md

 # This is a simple CLI for interacting with the node's HTTP API
 docker run -it --rm interledgerrs/ilp-cli

-# This includes the Settlement Engines written in Rust
+# This includes the Ethereum Settlement Engines written in Rust
-docker run -it interledgerrs/settlement-engines
+docker run -it interledgerrs/ilp-settlement-ethereum
 ```

 ### Building From Source